Preserving Privacy and Security in Federated Learning: Proof for Theorem 4

 As we are running $\lambda$ iterations, at each replication, the verifier accepts the proof independently with probability at most $\frac{2}{3}$.
 Hence, the probability that the verifier accepts all proof is at most $\frac{2}{3}^{\lambda}$

 \textbf{Zero-knowledge:} The verifier only has access to a subset of 2 views, since we are using a 3-party 2-private MPC protocol, these 2 views do not reveal anything about the private input $x$ (the privacy properties of the MPC protocol).
+Thus, the verifier learns nothing about $x$.

-In fact, we can also construct a perfect simulation for the verifier, the simulator is similar to the one described in \cite{ishai2007zero}.
+In fact, we could also construct a perfect simulation for the verifier where the simulator is the same as the one described in \cite{ishai2007zero}, which also uses a 2-private MPC protocol.